 "I won't ask about these previous situations," Jong Yi said.
 "The briefing certainly had enough.
 But what if we run into another nuke?"

 "We're prepared for that too," Kyouko said.
-"If you'll remember, we have a teleporter who can get us far as two hundred kilometers away.
+"If you'll remember, we have a teleporter who can get us as far as two hundred kilometers away.
 I'm more concerned about the children."

 I was looking forward to a break, myself, Azrael thought, her telepathic voice relayed through the magical girl network from the other side of the formation.